coracle-social/coracle/README.md

 - [ ] Implement gossip model https://bountsr.org/code/2023/02/03/gossip-model.html
   - [ ] Add nip 05 to calculation
+  - [ ] Add connection failures to calculation
 - [ ] Make feeds page customizable.
 This could potentially use the "lists" NIP
 - [ ] Show notification at top of feeds: "Showing notes from 3 relays".
 Click to customize.
 - [ ] Click through on relays page to view a feed for only that relay.